Fresh Winter Salads: How to Grow Lettuce and Greens Indoors

 Credit: Margaret Boyles

 Follow the directions on seed depth and distance.
 With containers, do not crowd.
-Air circulation is important; the roots need room to expand in the container since they don’t have limitless ground soil.
-After everything is sown, it’s time to give them a good water.
+Air circulation is important; the roots need room to expand in the container since they don’t have limitless soil.
+After everything is sown, it’s time to give them a good watering.

 Once the seeds germinate, I turn the lights on when I get up each morning and shut them off around supper time.
 I watered them every couple of days, when the top of the planting medium felt dry.
 Every week to 10 days, I watered with a weak solution of seaweed and fish emulsion (available at garden stores).